-The proposed sub-project falls in the District Shikarpur.
-The proposed project is aimed at the rehabilitation of the four roads of the district (refer Table - 2 for detailed description and Figures 2 & 3 for location reference), damaged by the flood with the objective to restore the road connectivity and restoration of livelihood resources of flood-affected communities.
+The proposed sub-project falls in the District Dadu.
+The proposed project is aimed at the rehabilitation of the six roads (06) of the district, refer to Tables 2 & 3 for a detailed description and Figures 2 to 4 for location reference damaged by the flood with the objective of restoring the road connectivity and restoration of livelihood resources of flood-affected communities.